rebelsky/sams-assorted-musings-reflections/mondegreens.md

 green" in a Scottish ballad as "...and Lady Mondegreen".
 [Wright's essay](http://www.drapersguild.com/uploads/1/2/8/5/12854632/harpersmagazine-1954-11-0006768.pdf) is definitely worth a read [3].
 It took me a bit to figure out this "Pay Treats Day" they celebrate in Massachusetts.
-However, given hat Michelle suffered through the implications of that day, I did figure it out [4].
+However, given that Michelle suffered through the implications of that day, I did figure it out [4].